junqing-zhang/junqing-zhang.github.io/_posts/2020-01-25-blog-post-latex.md

 ## Choose vector figure over bitmap
 It is strongly recommended to use vector figures for academic publication because of their good resolution.
 [Here](https://etc.usf.edu/techease/win/images/what-is-the-difference-between-bitmap-and-vector-images/){:target="_blank"} is a brief but good explanation about the difference between the bitmap and vector figures.
 Generate pdf or eps because they are vector figures.

+## Use PPT to Prepare Block Diagram
+PowerPoint can produce quite good look diagrams.
+There are lots of icons.
+Save the slides to pdf file.

+It is usually quite difficult if you want to add annotation into the Matlab figure.
+This can be achieved via PowerPoint (with a few steps).
+1. Generate the Matlab figure
+2. Click Edit-> Copy Figure
+3. Paste the figure in the PowerPoint.
+4. Add texts as you wish.
+5. Save the slide to a pdf file.

 ## Matlab Export Figure
 When using Matlab to save figures to to pdf or eps, there will usually be margins.
 Use the [export_fig](https://uk.mathworks.com/matlabcentral/fileexchange/23629-export_fig){:target="_blank"} to save Matlab figures without margin.